Worcester Division of Assets Lawyer

 Protect Your Rights in Division of Assets: Call (508) 926-8833

 Whenever two people have decided to get a divorce, a major part of the process is deciding which person gets what property.
-The state of Massachusetts is not a 50/50 state.
+A common question we get is "Is MA a 50/50 divorce state?"
+No. The state of Massachusetts is not a 50/50 state or a community property state.
 This means that, if the court must decide, all the property, assets, and liabilities are not necessarily divided equally between the two parties, as is the case in some states.
 Rather, the state of Massachusetts is an equitable division state.

 The state laws dictate that the courts can decide on a fair division of assets regardless of who actually owned it.
 A court could declare that the division is 60/40, or 70/30, etc. This decision is based on many factors, and you should contact our firm to reach a Worcester divorce attorney who can help you navigate this complex issue, protecting your every right throughout your divorce.
 At Kovacs Law, P.C., we are backed by over a decade of legal experience with which to help you.